penumbra-zone/penumbra/docs/protocol/src/transactions/invariants.md

 #### Invariants

-1. Value cannot be created or destroyed after genesis or via IBC.
-Value cannot be created by the DEX.
+1. Value cannot be created or destroyed after genesis or via IBC except staking (creates value), and DEX arbitrage execution (destroys value).
+The DEX cannot create value.

     1.1.
 Each action may create or destroy value, but commits to this imbalance, which when summed over a transaction, will not violate this rule.